magento/devdocs/src/cloud/cdn/configure-fastly.md

 As soon as the domains are validated, Magento provisions the Let's Encrypt TLS/SSL certificate, and applies it to the Staging or Production environment.
 Each environment has one certificate for all domains and subdomains in that environment.
 The process can take several hours.
 We recommend that you complete the DNS configuration updates several days in advance to prevent delays in site development and site launch.

 {:.tip}
-If you have a Production domain that is not active yet, you can create an ACME challenge CNAME record for domain validation.
-This record allows Magento to provision the SSL/TLS certificate with the correct domains before site launch.
+If you have a Production domain that is not active yet, you can still add the ACME challenge CNAME record for domain validation.
+Adding the records early allows Magento to provision the SSL/TLS certificate with the correct domains before site launch.

 <!-- Coming soon:  Instructions and examples for DNS config updates-->